Parker-Bartlett/dotfiles/README.md

 Aborting
 ```

-4. Since we want to ignore that majority of what is on our system can also set the `showUntrackedFiles` to `no`, this will help alleviate clutter when running commands like `dotfiles status` in your home directory.
+4. Since we want to ignore the majority of what is on our system we can set the `showUntrackedFiles` to `no`, this will help alleviate clutter when running commands like `dotfiles status` in your home directory.
 ```
 dotfiles config --local status.showUntrackedFiles no
 ```